muhammad-salem/ariia/README.md

-# ariia  (0.3.0)
+# ariia  (2.0.0)

-Ariia is a command line download manager and HTML UI interface [Angular 11].
+Ariia is a command line download manager and HTML UI interface Angular 11, Aurora 0.8.6 and Java 17.

 ![screenshot-01](img/angular-spa-01.png)